Charles Cullen: Murders

+Cullen's home life was increasingly disordered.
+He had a drinking problem, and his wife was disturbed by his unusual behavior and his abuse of the family dogs.
+In January 1993, she filed for divorce, and four months later she applied for a restraining order against him based on her fear that he might endanger her and their children.
+The restraining order was granted after Cullen had been treated at two psychiatric institutions.
+The divorce became final in December 1994, and he moved into a basement apartment in Phillipsburg.
+In March 1993, Cullen broke into a co-worker's home while she and her young son slept, but he left without waking them.
+He then began stalking the woman, who filed a police report against him.
+Cullen subsequently pleaded guilty to trespassing and received one year of probation.

-Cullen began a three-year stint in the intensive care unit of Hunterdon Medical Center in Flemington, New Jersey.
+Cullen left Warren Hospital at the end of 1993 and began a three-year stint in the intensive care unit of Hunterdon Medical Center in Flemington, New Jersey, where he received an employee award.
 He claimed that he did not harm anyone during the first two years at Hunterdon.
 However, hospital records for that period had been destroyed at the time of his arrest in 2003.
 Cullen admitted to murdering five patients between January and September 1996, again with overdoses of digoxin.
 He then found work at Morristown Memorial Hospital but was soon fired for poor performance.
-Cullen remained unemployed for six months and stopped making child support payments.
+Cullen remained unemployed for six months.
 After seeking treatment for depression in the Warren Hospital emergency room, he was briefly admitted to a psychiatric facility.

 In February 1998, Cullen was hired by the Liberty Nursing and Rehabilitation Center in Allentown, Pennsylvania, where he staffed a ward of respirator-dependent patients.
-There he was accused of giving patients drugs at unscheduled times.
-He was fired after being seen entering a patient's room with syringes in his hand, an encounter that left the patient with a broken arm.
-Cullen caused a patient's death at Liberty Hospital, which was blamed on another nurse.
+He filed for bankruptcy the following May.
+At Liberty, an 85-year-old patient died after an unscheduled injection of insulin; another nurse was fired as responsible, despite accusing Cullen, who was the nurse for the patient's roommate.
+Her lawsuit for wrongful dismissal was later settled for an undisclosed amount.
+Liberty fired Cullen after he was seen entering the room of another patient to whom he was not assigned, holding syringes; the patient's arm was broken in the encounter.

 After leaving Liberty, Cullen was employed at Easton Hospital from November 1998 to March 1999.
 On December 30, 1998, he murdered yet another patient.
 A coroner's blood test showed lethal amounts of digoxin in the patient's blood but an internal investigation within Easton Hospital was inconclusive; evidence did not definitively point to Cullen as the murderer.